top of page

 Other uses:

-2. If a grant is made, the Trust may wish to contact you to ask if you would be willing to take part in a concert or recital in order to promote its aims and objectives and to aid the Trust’s publicity.
+2. If a grant is made, the Trust may wish to contact you to ask if you would be willing to take part in concerts or recitals in order to promote its aims and objectives and to aid the Trust’s publicity.

 Purpose: Donate & become a Friend